 - Learn more on the Pace Digital Campus page

-Laptops, digital cameras, Flip video cameras, and voice recorders are available for you and your students.
+Laptops and calculators are available for you and your students.

 - in New York, equipment is available in the Collaborative Learning Room, located on the second floor.